dataplatr/cloud-composer-oneclick/README.md

 | Medium | 250 | 60 | 100 |
 | Large | 1000 | 250 | 400 |

-For a guide about selecting optimal scale and performance parameters for your environment, see [Optimize environment performance and costs](https://cloud.google.com/composer/docs/composer-2/optimize-environments).
+For a complete guide about selecting optimal scale and performance parameters for your environment, see [Optimize environment performance and costs](https://cloud.google.com/composer/docs/composer-2/optimize-environments).